Renseignements en français

 Study Permits

 To study in Canada, you usually need a study permit or a temporary resident visa; however, not everyone must have these documents.
-Visit Get a Study Permit on Immigration, Refugees, and Citizenship and Immigration Canada's website to find out what requirements you must meet in order to study in Saskatchewan.
+Visit Get a Study Permit on Immigration, Refugees and Citizenship and Immigration Canada's (IRCC) website to find out what requirements you must meet in order to study in Saskatchewan.

-A study permit is not needed if you want to take short term courses or programs of study of six months or less.
+A study permit is not needed if you want to take short-term courses or programs of study of six months or less.
 You may enrol in short term programs at any learning institution, regardless of whether or not it is designated.

 Supports and Services